Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/001-missing-then.md

 # 001: Missing Then Implementation

-This smell refers to steps within your Gherkin scenarios that lack assertions (specifically, “Then” steps).
+This smell refers to steps within your Gherkin scenarios that lack assertions (specifically, `Then` steps).
 When you encounter a step without an assertion, it means that the scenario doesn’t verify any expected outcome or behavior.
 Essentially, it’s like having a test case without an assertion in your test suite.